Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 Storage and Overhead Allocation

-Warehouse rent
+Warehouse rent and utilities

 Insurance and compliance costs